DanChitwood/USAgWorkerData/README.md

 - American Indian Reservations
 (accessed 6 April 2025)

+Data on ethnicity of US state populations from the 2020 US Census: https://en.wikipedia.org/wiki/List_of_U.S._states_and_territories_by_race_and_ethnicity (accessed 12 April 2025)

 Data on hectares of agriculture per Mexican state from INEGI (Instituto Nacional de Estadística y Geografía), Agricultural Census 2022: https://en.www.inegi.org.mx/programas/ca/2022/#tabular_data (accessed 6 April 2025)

 Data on emigration from Mexico states from INEGI (Instituto Nacional de Estadística y Geografía), for the years 2000, 2010, and 2020: https://www.inegi.org.mx/app/tabulados/interactivos/?pxq=Migracion_Migracion_01_426da5e7-766a-42a9-baef-5768cde4fca9&idrt=130&opc=t (accessed 6 April 2025)

 Data on ICE detention from the Office of Homeland Security Statistics: https://ohss.dhs.gov/khsm/ice-detentions (accessed 12 April 2025)

+**Figure legends:**
+**Figure 1: A comparison of land ownership and the United States population.
+A)** Land ownership in each state by ethnicity.
+Each pixel represents 75,000 acres.
+Data is from the United States Department of Agriculture (USDA) Agricultural Statistics Service (ARS) 2017 Census of Agriculture.
+Colors corresponding to ethnicity are provided. **B)** A map of US American Indian nations (in black).
+Each orange pixel represents 75,000 acres of farm land within a nation.
+Data is from the USDA ARS 2017 Census of Agriculture for American Indian Reservations. **C)** The population of each state by ethnicity.
+Each pixel represents 130,830 people.
+Data is from the 2020 US Census.
+Colors corresponding to ethnicity are provided.

+**Figure 2: **